 If you have access to a car you can explore to your heart’s content.
 The drive to Yellowstone is gorgeous (even if you can’t get into the park itself), it’s a short and pleasant drive to cross the border into Montana, or you can take one of the many off-road tracks into the mountains or the impossibly flat Oregon Basin to see where you end up.

 My two weeks in America were brilliant.
-I finally got to spend a Christmas with my dad, and Amy and her family, drinking copious amounts of wine, eating too much food, paying Diablo and a few terribly awkward rounds of Cards Against Humanity.
+I finally got to spend a Christmas with my dad, and Amy and her family, drinking copious amounts of wine, eating too much food, playing Diablo and a few terribly awkward rounds of Cards Against Humanity.
 So thank you Brian, Julie, and Jonah for being so awesome and giving me a proper American holiday!

 Click here to view the full album.